 Timeframes depend on network availability, access and traffic control requirements, or any other impacts that are outside of our control.

 Connection services charges

-Fees and charges will depend on the type of connection service you have applied for, and whether any work is needed on the electricity network to change your connection.
+Fees and charges will depend on the type of connection service you've applied for, and whether any work is needed on the electricity network to change your connection.

 The most common services for making a change to your existing connection are enhancing your service line or moving your point of attachment.
 Fees for these services vary depending on site conditions, e.g. traffic control, and the number of site visits required by us to complete your connection changes.
 These fees will be charged to you by your electricity retailer.

 There may be fees to make changes to your electricity metering at your premises.
-The amount is charged to you by your electricity retailer and you will need to discuss this with them.
+The amount is charged to you by your electricity retailer and you'll need to discuss this with them.